Ahmed Amin

-Ahmed Sayed Amin (أحمد سيد أمين; born in 1980) is an Egyptian comedian, actor, and writer.
+Ahmed Sayed Amin (أحمد سيد أمين; born in 1980) is an Egyptian actor and comedian.
 He graduated from the Faculty of Fine Arts, Helwan University in 2002.
 Amin came to prominence from his online video "30 Sanya" (30 seconds) that went viral among Egyptians on Facebook.
 His second, and more important step, was the Al Plateau TV show.
 2019, came up with his successful TV show Amin and partners.
 Amin started in Netflix's first-ever Egyptian original Paranormal (2020), in the role of Refaat Ismael.

 Early life

 Born in Kuwait to an Egyptian middle-class working family and raised in Cairo, Amin practiced acting as an amateur from an early age.

 Career

 Amin began his office career in the field of children literature.
 He was an editor-in-chief for Bassem, a Saudi kids' magazine, and later, he wrote cartoons, such as Bassant wa Diasty, Qubtan Azzouz, and more, for major Egyptian media-channels.
 However, after ten years of office work, he decided that he wanted to be an actor.

 Amin's first acting project was "30 Sanya," which he filmed himself inside his home and posted to his Facebook and YouTube accounts.
 This became very popular, and kick-started his second role, hosting the popular local comedy TV show Al Plateau.
 During Ramadan 2017, Amin made his first appearance as an actor as Semsem in "Al Wassiya".
 The character had such a good impact that a crowd-sourced gallery was arranged around Semsem's style and props.
 In 2019, Amin's digital show "Al Familia" was released, which discussed family issues like technology effect on family bonds.

 2019 also witnessed the launching of his TV show "Amin and Partners," a sketch-based TV show whose first season consisted of 14 theatrical live shows.
 Season 2 followed in 2020.

 Amin played the lead role of Netflix’s first-ever Egyptian original series, Paranormal, an adaptation of Ahmed Khaled Tawfiq’s popular horror/thriller book series Ma Waraa Al Tabiaa, directed by Amr Salama.